SAP/cloud-security-services-integration-library/spring-security/Migration_SpringXsuaaProjects.md

 ## Issues
 In case you face issues to apply the migration steps check this [troubleshoot](README.md#troubleshoot) for known issues and how to file the issue.
+With that you can help us to improve this migration guide!

 ## Samples
 - [Sample](/samples/spring-security-hybrid-usage)